-It’s actually a question of timing and perspective.
+It’s a question of timing and perspective.

-Taoism does indeed teach how to remove ego and many Taoist practices exist for just this reason.
+Taoism does indeed teach how to remove ego, and many Taoist practices exist for just this reason.

-In Taoist practice, when one “sheds the bones” a Taoist will finally fully wash off all the glue that holds the spirit to the bones of our stories.
+In Taoist practice, when one “sheds the bones,” a Taoist will finally fully wash off all the glue that holds the spirit to the bones of our stories.
 However, until that point of full release, a Taoist allows ego to play a bit, as it’s part of our very nature.
-Instead at first a Taoist learns how to live their life without that sheep dog in control of our life.
+Instead, at first, a Taoist learns how to live their life without that sheepdog in control of our life.

-The initial lesson to learn to live “ego-less” initially means learning how to not let it only control your life.
+The initial lesson to learn to live “ego-less” initially means learning how not to let it only control your life.

 Once embracing this, it then becomes possible to go further.
 Leave behind the burdensome stories holding you back from traveling in spirit.